jewelsofthought/neshama/site/posts/tol/final/05-form.md

 The same process takes place at the parent level.
 If the local cluster of 100 people, that is 10 groups, can resolve the issue, then the parents will distribute the information needed back to their own groups.
 Together they will create another tree, and upon that tree will form whatever organisation is needed to resolve the problem.

-However, if they cannot resolve it, or it affects a wider demographic, then from these 10 parents, one is designated the facilitator, and he/she becomes the “grandparent” who meets with nine other grandparents to form another group that now represents 1000-2000 people.
+However, if they cannot resolve it, or it affects a wider demographic, then from these 10 parents, one is designated the facilitator, and he/she becomes the "grandparent" who meets with nine other grandparents to form another group that now represents 1000-2000 people.
 The process described above is repeated.
 Thus we form a great-grandparent group, dealing with a larger constituency, and so on, into the tree dealing with larger and larger community clusters.

 This process is recursive: at whatever level the network is functioning, the same process is repeated.
 At level three, it will include 1000-2000 people; at level four, 10,000-20,000, and so on.